Location: Layton, Utah

 And just like that, Ocarina of Time was the adventure that opened the door to many more throughout the years.
 I have loved every adventure I’ve taken with Link and Zelda thus far, and Breath of the Wild gave me so much hype that I felt like I was 7-years-old again.
 And now here comes the sappy bit.
 Brace yourself.
 In all honesty, The Legend of Zelda has been a story that I have turned to throughout the years during dark times in my life.
 It has been an escape from my struggles with anxiety and other challenges.
 The reminder that such a small, insignificant boy can rise from the ashes with courage and somehow defeat a terrible evil against all odds over and over again, reminds me that I can do the same.

-- Daily Debate: Should Breath of the Wild be a Trilogy?
+- Daily Debate: Why Do You Think Nintendo Have Kept Breath of the Wild 2 Such a Secret?

-- Daily Debate: Do You Like the Spooky Parts in Zelda Games?
+- Daily Debate: Why Do You Play Zelda Games?

-- Daily Debate: Which Link is the Strongest?
+- Daily Debate: Which Incarnation of Link Looks the Best?